 Preparing for the Future: Key Takeaways for Utility Companies

-Despite providing the public with modern life essentials, energy and utility companies still have a long way of customer service evolution ahead.
-The aftermath of the COVID-19 pandemic and the rise of alternative distributed energy providers pushes traditional utilities to improve customer experience (CX) strategy and performance.
+While providing the public with current life essentials, energy and utility companies still have a long way of customer service evolution ahead.
+The aftermath of the COVID-19 pandemic and the rise of alternative distributed energy suppliers pushes traditional utilities to improve customer experience (CX) strategy and performance.

 Utilities have gathered data for many years, now it’s time to put it to good use.
 By using data analysis, companies can get a 360-degree view of their user base.
 Their current needs and pain points can be dealt with early, reducing the amount of customer dissatisfaction.
 Reports based on such analysis can be a good foundation for more personalised service offers and better customer targeting.

 Smart technologies like hyper-automation and AI make self-care portals a great option for providers to enhance company-to-customer communication.
-Consumers can have more control over their services, a clearer view of their consumption and a better understanding of the situation.
+Consumers gain more control over their services, a clearer view of their consumption and a better understanding of the situation.
 High levels of engagement and transparency will, in turn, improve customers’ trust and loyalty.

 The transition to renewables and new types of energy engagement have streamlined the availability of innovative products and services, making it an important customer experience trend in utilities.
-Furthermore, customers increasingly become prosumers and expect an energy service provider to assist them in “establishing and formulating” relationships between all three parties involved: providers and two consumers aka prosumers.
+Customers increasingly become prosumers and expect an energy service provider assistance in “establishing and formulating” relationships between all three parties involved: providers and two consumers aka prosumers.
 This shift leads to greater flexibility, diversity, and customer-centricity.